 Wealth Building Potential for Owning a Business Vs Real Estate

-You can own a business or invest in real estate with the main goal of income, initially, while building an asset with capital gains potential later.
+You can own a business or buy real estate with the main goal of income investing, initially, while building an asset with capital gains potential later.

-In other words, income and appreciation are not mutually exclusive.
+In other words, income and appreciation are not mutually exclusive with either of these income generating assets.
 In fact, we discovered that having both goals (income and appreciation) is an ideal way to build wealth gradually while also increasing income along the way.

 Wealth Building Potential from Real Estate